nchah/movielens-recommender/README.md

 This preliminary system can be developed further in a number of ways.

+- Supervised machine learning
-- Machine learning extension.
-It may be worthwhile to train a ML model based on millions of film rating tuples.
+    - Further machine learning extension.
+It may be worthwhile to train a full-blown ML model based on millions of film rating tuples.
 This was partly done with the IBM SPSS Modeler implementation by a fellow group member.
+- Unsupervised machine learning
     - Clustering the ratings data.
 There may be interesting trends or patterns in the ratings data when clustered according to year, genre, average rating, etc.

 ## References

 Schafer, J. B., Frankowski, D., Herlocker, J., & Sen, S. (2007).
 Collaborative filtering recommender systems.
 In The Adaptive Web (pp. 291-324).
 Springer Berlin Heidelberg.